matiaskorhonen/dji-gps-metadata/README.md

 Write GPS location metadata to video files from a DJI drone in a way that Apple's Photos.app knows how to parse.

-The GPS location is extracterd from the original MP4 file using exiftool and the MP4 files are converted to QuickTime videos (`.mov`) *without* re-encoding them.
+The GPS location is extracted from the original MP4 files using exiftool and the MP4 files are converted to QuickTime videos (`.mov`) *without* re-encoding them.
 Subtitles are preserved, if present.

 *Note: this has only been tested using recordings from a DJI Mini 2 as that's the only drone I have access to*